Somatic Therapy and EFT

 I don't do small talk; I like to deep dive right in!

 I'm AuDHD and live with c-PSTD, so, you could say that's my niche!
-It's this combination of personal and professional understanding of trauma, neurodivergence, chronic illness and the perfect storm they can create - especially when attachment issues and shadow wounds are also in the mix - that gives me the particular perspective that resonates for the clients that work with me.
+It's this combination of personal and professional understanding of trauma, neurodivergence, chronic illness and the perfect storm they can create - especially when attachment issues and shadow wounds are also in the mix - that gives me the particular perspective that resonates for the clients that choose to work with me.

 What's my why?